 At the Detroit Zoo

-Female Suren and male Rusty, both born in 2008, can be seen roaming their Asian Forest habitat across from the Horace H. Rackham Memorial Fountain.
+Female Suren and male Rusty (both born in 2008) and their son, Humphrey, born in the spring of 2014, can be seen roaming their Asian Forest habitat across from the Horace H. Rackham Memorial Fountain, along with the Przewalski's horses and white-lipped deer.
 Suren, whose name derives from the Mongolian word meaning majestic, arrived in 2008 from the Minnesota Zoo.
 She is described as motherly and sweet.
 Rusty arrived one year later from the Brookfield Zoo in Chicago.
 He is easily excited and prances when happy.

 The Bactrian camel is well adapted to survive in a wide range of temperatures and climates.
 It has large feet which allow it to walk without sinking into sand.
 Two rows of long, thick eyelashes protect its eyes from blowing dust and debris, and slit-like nostrils can be closed during sandstorms.

 Continent: China and Mongolia in central Asia

 Habitat: Rocky mountain ranges, plains and sand dunes; the species inhabits the arid Gobi and Gashun Gobi Deserts.

 Weight: Up to 1,600 pounds